Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 After our conditional statements, or after the 'else' keyword, we MUST put a colon `:`.
 Furthermore, on the next line, we must indent.
+Some languages use brackets `{}` to group code together logically.
+Python relies on levels of indentation using either tabs or spaces.
+Take care not to mix them.
+The standard level of indentation when coding in Python is 4 spaces; however, so long as you are consistent, your code will work.

 Some text editors will indent for you when you add a new line.

 If you have multiple lines indented to the same level, they will all execute if that branch is taken:

 {{ codeblock(fn="conditions_indent", lc="py") }}

 Return to the original indentation level when you wish to write code that occurs AFTER your if block.

-White space is important in Python!
-Some languages use brackets `{}` to group code together logically, Python relies on levels of indentation, using either tabs or spaces (take care not to mix them).
-4 spaces are the standard level of indentation when coding in Python, however, so long as you are consistent, your code will work.

 {{ codeblock(fn="conditions_boolean_logic", lc="py") }}